AmrHashem607/HR_Dashboard_Excel/README.md

-Excited to share my new HR Dashboard Project created using Excel!
+🚀 Excited to share my new HR Dashboard Project created using Microsoft Excel!

-في المشروع ده ركزت على تحليل بيانات الموظفين بشكل مبسط وعملي علشان نوصل لرؤية أوضح تساعد الإدارة في اتخاذ القرارات.
+In this project, I focused on analyzing employee data in a simple and practical way to provide clearer insights that support management in making better data-driven decisions.

-📊 أهم التحليلات اللي قدمها الـ Dashboard:
+📊 Key Insights from the Dashboard:

- • توزيع المهارات (Communication, Design, Excel, Management, Python).
+Skills distribution (Communication, Design, Excel, Management, Python).

- • توزيع الموظفين حسب النوع (Male/Female).
- • تصنيف الأعمار والـ Age Range.
- • الرواتب حسب المسميات الوظيفية.
- • توزيع الموظفين على الأقاليم ومواقع العمل (Head office, Branch, Remote).
+Employee distribution by gender (Male/Female).

+Age classification and Age Ranges.

+Salaries by job titles.

+Employee distribution across regions and work locations (Head Office, Branch, Remote).

- • مقارنة الأداء (Performance Rating).
+Performance comparison (Performance Rating).

- • حالة التوظيف (Full-time, Part-time, Contract).
+Employment status (Full-time, Part-time, Contract).

-💡 الهدف الأساسي:
+💡 Main Objective:
-تقديم صورة شاملة عن الموارد البشرية في الشركة، وتبسيط عملية اتخاذ القرارات المبنية على البيانات.
+To provide a comprehensive overview of the company’s human resources and simplify the decision-making process based on data.

-🔧 Tools Used: Microsoft Excel (PivotTables, Charts, Slicers, Conditional Formatting)
+🔧 Tools Used:
+Microsoft Excel (PivotTables, Charts, Slicers, Conditional Formatting).